Montavilla, Portland, Oregon: History

+The Montavilla post office was established on September 21, 1891.
+It became a station of the Portland post office.

+Electric streetcar service reached Montavilla in 1892.
+Streetcar service to Montavilla ended in 1948.

-A stone milepost marker, the P5 marker, on SE Stark Street at 78th Avenue is left over from the circa 1854 Base Line Road that extended from the Sandy River to the Willamette River.
-The milepost marks a distance of five miles to the downtown courthouse.
+A stone milepost marker, the P5 marker, on SE Stark Street at SE 78th Avenue is left over from the circa 1854 Base Line Road that extended from the Willamette River to the Sandy River.
+The milepost marks a distance of 5 mi from the downtown courthouse.
 It is among the markers that indicate the Willamette baseline.

 In the early-mid 1950s, the Asbahr Addition was developed between SE 89th and SE 92nd Avenues to the west and east, and SE Taylor and SE Harrison Streets to the north and south.
 It is primarily made of ranch-style houses.

-Chinese Village, a longtime neighborhood landmark, was demolished in July 2018; it was located on 82nd Avenue between SE Washington and Stark Streets.
+Chinese Village, a neighborhood landmark from 1946 through July 2018, was along 82nd Avenue between SE Washington and Stark Streets.

-The Monastery of the Precious Blood, a 1923 building on the National Register of Historic Places, is on 76th Avenue.
+The Monastery of the Precious Blood, a 1923 building on the National Register of Historic Places, is at 1208 SE 76th Avenue.
+The Register lists the Mission/Spanish Revival structure for its architectural as well as religious significance.

-History of Housing Planning in Montavilla

 A 1934 redlining map of Portland assigned the areas within current Montavilla boundaries with a yellow grade, or "Definitely Declining."
 Regarding the C30 tract surrounding the Stark Street business district, mapmakers reported, "The area is not highly regarded and considerable sales resistance is reported," while also noting "subversive races a threat."
 In 1947, a racist covenant placed restrictions on the Park Terrace Homes development (along NE Pacific Street between 82nd and 87th Avenues), declaring, "No race or nationality other than those of the Caucasian or White race shall occupy any dwelling on any lot except this Covenant shall not prevent occupancy by domestic servants of a different race or nationality employed by an owner or tenant.”